• Home

 12. Watch some Christmas movies.

-If you don’t have Hallmark or Netflix or Prime or Disney+, check out your local library–it might just be loaded with great movies.
-I’m providing links, but seriously, check out your local library before you buy!
+If you don’t have a good streaming service, check out your local library–it might just be loaded with great movies.
 Here are some of our favorites…

 Muppet Christmas Carol